 Non-surgical treatments for low back pain will be recommended first.
 Common non-surgical treatments include:

-- Chiropractic adjustments, or manual manipulation, in which a chiropractor makes manual adjustments to the spine in order to relieve pressure and tension.
+Chiropractic adjustments or manual manipulation, in which a chiropractor makes manual adjustments to the spine in order to relieve pressure and tension.

-- Massage therapy, which aims to relieve muscle tension and muscle spasms that contribute to back pain.
+This therapy aims to relieve muscle tension and muscle spasms that contribute to back pain.